Crypto-Cat/CTF/web/WebSecurityAcademy/xss/dom_xss_jquery_hashchange/writeup.md

 ## Solution
 Exploring the functionality of the website, we find we are able to view posts and leave comments (`comment`, `name`, `email`, `website`).

-Opening DevTools (F12) and searching for `"hashchange"` in the inspector identifies the following script.
+Opening DevTools (F12) on the main page and searching for `"hashchange"` in the inspector identifies the following script.
 ```js
 $(window).on('hashchange', function(){
 	var post = $('section.blog-list h2:contains(' + decodeURIComponent(window.location.hash.slice(1)) + ')');